When Life Gives You Lemons…

 I laughed and cried at the same time.

 The only other soul I had met in the city of Sao Paolo was my seat mate.
-The second I saw her, I knew that I was exactly where I was meant to be in that moment, and all of my fears and worries went away.
+The second I saw her, I knew that I was exactly where I was meant to be in that moment, and all of my fears and worries disappeared instantly.

 Wow, so that’s what Plan Z looked like.